uon-team/server/README.md

 ```

 ### Challenge types
 Only the http-01 challenge has been implemented.
-There are no plans to implement other challenge types.
+There are no immediate plans to implement other challenge types.

 ### Storage adapters